golemfactory/golem-docs/src/pages/docs/creators/ray/supported-versions-and-other-limitations.md

 - todo
 - todo

-We are preparing the tools for users to build and upload their own images, but for now - please let [us know (on our Discord)](https://discord.com/channels/684703559954333727/1136986696907505775) if you are in a need of an image with a version combination we haven't prepared yet.
+We are preparing the tools for users to build and upload their own images, but for now - please [let us know on `#Ray on Golem` discord channel)](https://chat.golem.network/) if you are in a need of an image with a version combination we haven't prepared yet.
 We will be happy to help you.

 ## Libraries